mffiedler/svt-case-doc/learn/flexy.md

 ### All-in-one

 Use [this var-template](http://git.app.eng.bos.redhat.com/git/openshift-misc.git/plain/v3-launch-templates/functionality-testing/aos-36/vars-aws/vars.ose36-rpm-rhel7-s3_registry-aws-all_in_one) and overwrite this variable <code>image: ocp-3.6.173.0.5-1-rhel-gold-auto</code>.
 Also note that we could use <code>auth_type: allowall</code> to allow all users to login on the web console.

+Note that the above env. seems not working for [federation](federation.md) and aws config is not configured and etcd service is not available.
+However, objects can be created without problems.
+It is required to test further this env.